EvangelosTikas/Numerical-Analysis/README.md

 ## Euler Method for solving differential equation
 Difficulty Level : Easy
 Given a differential equation dy/dx = f(x, y) with initial condition y(x0) = y0.
 Find its approximate solution using Euler method.
-Euler Method :
+[Euler Method] :
-In mathematics and computational science, the Euler method (also called forward Euler method) is a first-order numerical procedurefor solving ordinary differential equations (ODEs) with a given initial value.
+In mathematics and computational science, the Euler method (also called forward
+<p>Euler method is a first-order numerical procedure for solving ordinary differential
+equations (ODEs) with a given initial value.
 Consider a differential equation dy/dx = f(x, y) with initialcondition y(x0)=y0
 then successive approximation of this equation can be given by: